Skip to content

 When configured to automatically connect as is the default, the single queued client will be accepted on the first send data call, or when the receive thread is started.
 Usually, the user runs the Drv::TcpServerComponentImpl's read thread with automatic connection enabled, which will automatically accept the client connection.

-must be called before any data is sent or received. start
+configure must be called before any data is sent or received. start must be called for the component to receive data.

-to stop the receive task and join
+Users should call stop to stop the receive task and join to wait for it to exit.

-Users turning off automatic connection must call open
+Users turning off automatic connection must call open to open the connection.

 Drv::TcpServerComponentImpl comm = Drv::TcpServerComponentImpl("TCP Server");